 A. Inventory Valuation

-A business uses the First-In, First-Out (FIFO) method to value its inventory.
-The consistency concept requires the business to continue using FIFO in subsequent periods unless a justified change to another method, like Weighted Average Cost, is disclosed and explained.
+A business uses the First-In, First-Out (FIFO) method for valuing its inventory.
+The consistency concept requires it to continue using FIFO in subsequent reporting periods unless a justified change—such as adopting the Weighted Average Cost method for greater accuracy—is made and disclosed in the financial notes.

 B. Depreciation Method